famouswelshman/rocktailsbar/README.md

 The website features a basic interactive navbar to navigate the site with ease.
 This navbar which is a product of the Bootstrap code will be present on all pages and will adapt to each resolution by compressing the navbar options content to a dropdown icon when shown on smaller devices.
 I kept the navbar style as 'light' so it would not clutter the page.

 ### - __Footer and Social Media Links__
-The footer for the website is consistent across all pages and gives the user acces to click on a social media links that open externally.
+The footer for the website is consistent across all pages and gives the user access to click on a social media links that open external to the main website.

 ### - __Responsive across multiple media__
 The website was constructed and tested to accomodate a cross platform of media sizes.
 The enabling of responsivity was based on media queries added to the main CSS file.
 The importance here is that the content and it's funcionality is consistent across most or all media, making it easy for the user to navigate and view the content with ease.

 # FUTURE FEATURES
 The future aim of the site is to attract new customers to a trendy, live music venue whilst they are on holiday and near the venue.
 Similar to brands such as Pacha and SPACE, the aim of the website was to also sell merchandise and offer access to events.
-Build upon the brand of 'Cocktails' and market it as 'the top live music venue in Ibiza'!
+Build upon the brand of 'Cocktails' and market it as 'the top live music venue in Ibiza' and compete with similar venues!

 # TYPOGRAPHY AND COLOUR SCHEME
 Since the theme of this website is that of a trendy, live music and drinks venue, I opted for some styles that would reflect and enhance the kind of things offered at the bar venue.
 Cocktails and tapas traditionally have some association with italic style writing which I used primarily for the links to other pages offering drinks, live music and food pages.